matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 Signatures of keys can be uploaded using `/keys/signatures/upload`.

-For example, Alice signs one of her devices (HIJKLMN), and Bob's self-signing key.
+For example, Alice signs one of her devices (HIJKLMN) (using her self-signing key), and signs Bob's master key (using her user-signing key).

 `POST /keys/signatures/upload`